duguyue100/.vim/setup_os/core_packages.md

     You will be asked to supply your password in the middle as well, do so and wait for the installation to finish.

-    At this moment, you haven't cloned this repo yet, meaning you are not configuring `zsh` and the rest of the dotfiles.
+    At this moment, you haven't cloned this repo yet.
 So right after the installation, `brew` will not work out of the box yet.
 Temporarily, run the following command to make it work.
     ```bash
     eval "$(/opt/homebrew/bin/brew shellenv)"
     ```